GrimLefourbe/Anesir/docs/races.md

 #### Flamboyant and Grandiloquent

 Denarii tend to be very expressive and take up a lot of space in a room.
 Whether it is through their elaborate outfits, colorful skin and hair, dramatic manners or unusual appearance, they tend to draw attention on themselves, and often revel in it.
 They tend to be social but seem to consider themselves superior to most of the other races.
 They are confident and proud, even after being defeated and brought into servitude.
 They sometimes appear condescending and often only form surface-level relationships with other races and tend to stick together with their peers.
+\page
 Despite their arrogance, they seem to fear the unknown.
 They are a bit too quick to trust their own race, and a bit too stubborn in their mistrust of the others.
 Denarii also often think of themselves as artists and seek to bring beauty to the world and to themselves.
 They often take inspiration from nature for their clothing and patterns.

 #### Always Ready